keyboard_arrow_up

 Maxwell

-A unit of measurement indicating magnetic flux.
+A unit of measurement that quantifies magnetic flux, indicating the total magnetic field strength.

 Neodymium Magnet